Best Affordable Places to Live in Indiana in 2025

 Photo credit: iStock/William Reagan

 Kokomo, Indiana, is an affordable place to live, with plenty of free things to do for families on a budget.
 The downtown area is walkable, and you’ll find plenty of parks and trails to explore.
-Jobs in the automotive, manufacturing, and tech industry abound.
+The economy here relies on manufacturing, services, and agriculture.
+In late 2024, the U.S. government committed to helping to fund two new electric battery plants in Kokomo, which would bring 2,800 jobs to the area.

 Photo credit: iStock/DenisTangneyJr

 Over the last decade and a half, South Bend has undergone a major revitalization effort that has made it an even more desirable place to live.
-It’s now filled with pedestrian-friendly streets, new housing units, and great job opportunities.
+It’s now filled with pedestrian-friendly streets, new housing units, and more job opportunities.
 The desirability of the town has, however, sent rent and housing prices up, but overall, South Bend has a low cost of living.
+If you’re looking to buy, you likely won’t need a jumbo mortgage loan.

 Photo credit: iStock/Davel5957